Cow (2009 film)

 Cow (斗牛 (鬥牛, Dòu Niú, fighting for the cow)) is a 2009 Chinese film directed by Guan Hu.
-A black comedy, Cow takes place during the midst of the Second Sino-Japanese War.
+A black comedy, Cow takes place during the Second Sino-Japanese War.
 A villager, played by Huang Bo, has been entrusted to care for a Dutch cow when a Japanese attack leaves him and the cow the only survivors.

 The film premiered at the 66th Venice International Film Festival as part of its "Horizons" program.